daniil/union-booth/README.md

 You can now deploy the app (from application page).

-After deploying, check the URL generated for your app (On application page, you can go to *Actions*, then *Open*) and add another environment variable:
+After deploying, check the URL generated for your app (On application page, you can go to *Actions*, then *Open*) and add these environment variables:

 - Add `SERVER_URL` with a URL value, ie: `z565df859-gtw.qovery.io`, make sure to not include the "https://" and trailing slash.
+- Add `PORT` with a value of `8080` to allow for public access to the app.

 Restart your app from *Actions* dropdown of the application page.